mghotbi/DspikeIn/README.md

 ---

-## Installation

-To install the DspikeIn package, follow these steps...

----

 ### DspikeIn Package
 The **DspikeIn** package was developed to facilitate:
 - Verifying the phylogenetic distances of ASVs/OTUs resulting from spiked species.